tophermade/sprInvoice/readme.md

 A template example exists for all three cases.

 ### Versions
-There are 3 versions: one using LESS, one Sass, and one vanilla CSS.
-Other than preprocessors, or lack there of, the versions are identical.
+There are 2 versions: one using LESS and one vanilla CSS.
+Other than the preprocessor, or lack there of, the versions are identical.

 #### License
 Use under Public License, MIT, or GPLv2